tstyblo/RIOT-icoboard/README.md

 * shell
 * UART (RX is implemented without interrupts as the icoSoC UART does not currently support them)
 * the build process
-* the programming process (both SRAM and FLASH - using icoprog)
+* the standard programming mechanism (FLASH only - using icoprog - but the binaries run fine from both FLASH and SRAM)
 * the following examples have been tested: default, hello-world, filesystem

 The following should be implemented in the near future: